-The GM Super Cruise semi-autonomous driving system is crucial technology for the automaker.
-Not only is it the first true hands-free driver assist system for the highway, but it’s also critical to the respective images of Cadillac and General Motors.
+The GM Super Cruise semi-autonomous driving system is a crucial technology for the automaker.
+Not only is it the first true hands-free driver-assist system for the highway, but it’s also critical to the respective images of Cadillac and General Motors.
 And now, it looks as though GM is working on a batch of updates that could propel it to the next level of autonomy, as exclusively reported by our sister publication, Cadillac Society.

 Evidence that a new, next-level GM Super Cruise system is in the works can be traced back to a pair of Cadillac CT6 sedans recently spotted in the Metro Detroit area.
 According to the recent report from Cadillac Society, both prototypes were seen with their respective drivers fast asleep in the driver’s seat, and both had their hands off the wheel and their eyes shut; one even had his mouth hanging wide open in what we can only imagine is deep REM-cycle sleep.